vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 **2. If demand falls to 0 tomorrow, can all users be made whole?**

 If demand falls to zero tomorrow, the OUSG token's backing by the SHV ETF aims to provide a foundation for redemptions.
 In such an event, the SHV ETF backing is designed to ensure that Ondo Finance has the capacity to continue honoring redemption requests, making all users whole and offering a level of financial security and reassurance.
-However, it is crucial to understand that market risk and interest rate risk still persist.
+SHV is highly liquid, with >$300m/day in average volume, and the short-duration bonds are less susceptible to changing interest rates.

 Usual fixed income risks remain present, with interest-rate and credit risks being among the primary concerns.
 Generally, as interest rates increase, there is a tendency for bond values to decrease.
 Credit risk pertains to the possibility that the bond issuer may not fulfill their obligations concerning principal and interest payments.
-It is essential for investors to understand that investments in the fund are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-It is important to note that the following risks are associated with the US Treasury market in general and not with Blackrock/Ondo.
+It is essential for investors to understand that investments in the fund are not insured or guaranteed by the FDIC or any other government agency.
+These risks are associated with the US Treasury market in general and not with Blackrock/Ondo.

 Security Factors